 It is admittedly true that large sums of money were invested by Trust, Loan, Life Insurance Companies and other financial concerns, having their Head Offices in Eastern Canada, in farm mortgages and in Government and Municipal securities in the Prairie Provinces.
 Private capital, however, does not enter into any given field for patriotic or other sentimental reasons but for the annual return of profit on the investment.
 High rates of interest available for the mortgages on farm and urban property and for investments in Provincial and Municipal Bonds made the West an attractive field for investment.
-Lending corporations, therefore, eagerly solicited loans on western real estate; machine companies encouraged the purchase of farm machinery on credit; while representatives of eastern financial concerns encouraged provincial and municipal interests to borrow for public purposes because of the attractive returns to investors available on public loans.
-The Private Debt Chapter of this Brief sets forth certain data in respect of income received from investments in Alberta by certain lending institutions.
-It is true that losses have resulted in many cases, but it is confidently asserted that having regard to the high rates of interest prevailing in the West, the net return on either public or private investments in Alberta is greater than in other parts of Canada.
+Lending corporations, therefore, eagerly solicited loans on western real estate; machine companies encouraged the purchase of farm machinery on credit; while representatives of eastern financial concerns encouraged provincial and municipal interests to borrow for public purposes because of the attractive returns to investors available on public The Private Debt Chapter of this Brief sets forth certain loans.

-(1) Vol. 4, pp. 1992 et seq., also statement deposits and loans by Provinces and filed with Commissioner by the Bankers' Association at Ottawa.
+(1) Vol. 4, pp. 1992 et seg., also statement deposits and loans by Provinces and filed with Commissioner by the Bankers' Association at Ottawa.